IMF seeking billions in grants to help countries manage long-term COVID-19 risks

-IMF seeking billions in grants to help countries manage long-term COVID-19 risksWednesday, April 06, 2022
+IMF seeking billions in grants to help countries manage long-term COVID-19 risksTuesday, April 05, 2022

 |

-WASHINGTON, United States (CMC) — The International Monetary Fund (IMF) Tuesday said that US$15 billion in grants would be required this year to help countries, including those in the Caribbean, manage the long-term risks of the novel coronavirus pandemic.
+WASHINGTON, United States (CMC) –The International Monetary Fund (IMF) Tuesday said that US$15 billion in grants would be required this year to help countries, including those in the Caribbean, manage the long term risks of the coronavirus (COVID-19) pandemic.

 In the joint paper, the four global organisations assert that ending the pandemic everywhere remains an urgent economic, health, and moral priority for the world.